Following on from Shoosmiths LLP sponsorship of the first TLC: Talk, Listen, Change ball, I was interested to know more about our sponsor.

 How did you go about obtaining the sponsorship?

 Well, when I started on my journey of bringing TLC: Talk, Listen, Change to the attention of Shoosmiths, I was very new to the firm.
-I had to learn who to speak to, who to make a pitch to, but I did and when they truly understand the charity, they were very much on board.
+I had to learn who to speak to, who to make a pitch to, but I did and when they truly understood the charity, they were very much on board.
 Everyone is now completely invested and really excited about the partnership.

 How did you come across TLC in the first place, was it through family mediation?